-Mooradian Studio prides itself on having a special touch when it comes to designing details.
-Our mission is to create beautiful buildings that innovate new ways of living in harmony with the natural world and we explore this at every scale.
+Mooradian Studio takes pride in crafting beautiful details and experimenting with materials.
+Our mission is to create buildings that unlock new ways of living in harmony with the natural world.

-Through detailed briefing processes, we help a range of private, retail and hospitality clients, cultural institutions and local authorities construct their own visions for how to live and operate.
+Through personalised briefing processes, we help a range of private, retail and hospitality clients, cultural institutions and local authorities, construct their own visions for how to live and operate today.
 Many of our clients come to us from arts and culture backgrounds and we have a great deal of experience working collaboratively with artists and designers from other fields.
 We also carry out briefing studies for international private clients interested in legacy projects that require fundraising, helping them to construct a vision and strategy that brings other stakeholders on board with their goals; this work has taken us as far afield as Tamil Nadu, Armenia and the Caribbean.

 Using the research carried out by our sister organisation, Building Ways, the studio has a focus on the innovative use of low-carbon and locally-sourced materials.
 Every project considers where materials are sourced, how they are processed and assembled, and how they will be inherited by future generations.
 We treat each design object as part of a local, historical and environmental continuum.

 Aram Mooradian (b.1987, Amsterdam) grew up in the UK to Dutch and Armenian parents.
-He had an interest in architecture from an early age and interned for Richard Rogers in London when he was a teenager.
-It was Rogers who told Aram about the Architectural Association in London.
-After graduating top of his class at the AA in 2011, Aram worked in London on a number of award-winning high-end arts and heritage projects including the Juergen Teller Studio, which was shortlisted for the RIBA Stirling Prize in 2017.
+He had an interest in architecture from an early age and interned for Richard Rogers when he was a teenager.
+It was Rogers who told Aram about the Architectural Association.
+After graduating top of his class at the AA in 2011, Aram worked on a number of award-winning high-end arts and heritage projects including the Juergen Teller Studio, which was shortlisted for the RIBA Stirling Prize in 2017.

 This gentle building philosophy was explored in Aram’s teaching at the University of Cambridge between 2015 and 2022, where he remains a Bye-Fellow of Downing College.
-Aram’s teaching at the Architectural Association in London continues to explore sustainable material experimentation.
+Aram taught for four years at the Architectural Association in London, where his students carried out experiments with a range of novel construction materials including paper, seaweed, pine needles and calcium carbonate from waste clam shells.

 Themes of identity, time, lifecycle and geometry emerged from teaching, evolved in practice, and are evident in the built work of Mooradian Studio today.
 The ambition of the practice is to create buildings that make links to contemporary forms of craft and ethical construction.